jasonhtpham/baas-service-nft-eth-express/README.md

 Next, the signer is initiated using the private key for the account we created earlier.
 This is how the contract method call transactions are signed.

-The createCompany method within the createCompanyController is what does the actual company, coins, and shares creation and distribution.
+The createNFT method within the createNFTController is what does the actual nft, coins, and shares creation and distribution.

 The payload object must contain the following fields:

 ```
 {
-	companyName: String,
-	sharesName: String,
+	assetName: String,
-	sharesSymbol: String,
+	assetUnitName: String,
-	sharesQuantity: Number,
+	totalSupply: Number,
-	sharesDecimals: Number,
+	decimals: Number,
-	coinsName: String,
+	assetURL: String,
-	coinsSymbol: String,
+	receiver: String,
-	coinsQuantity: Number,
-	coinsDecimals: Number,
-	founders: Array[String]
 }
 ```